 One of the most attractive aspects of Ross is that it has not been overly corrupted by modern tourism that the Midland Highway (the main route between Hobart and Launceston) by-passes Ross, thus preserving the original, sleepy character of the town is largely the reason for this being so.

-The main street is remarkable for its fine collection of colonial buildings on a wide street edged by elm trees; it simply has no peer in Australia.
-The first settlers couldn t have recreated their mother country more precisely.
-The whole town of Ross is listed on the Register of the National Estate and many of the town s historic buildings, many built from sandstone, are listed in their own right.
+The wide main street is remarkable for its fine collection of colonial buildings and elm trees which line it; it simply has no peer in Australia.
+The first settlers couldn't have recreated their mother country more precisely.
+The whole town of Ross is listed on the Register of the National Estate and many of the town's historic buildings, many built from sandstone, are listed in their own right.
 Many of its old buildings are home to art galleries and shops selling bric-a-brac, collectables, antiques, gifts, second-hand treasures and timber, wool and craft products.
 Allow yourself at least a few hours of browsing time if you are drawn to such places.

 The town is centred on the crossroads of Church and Bridge Streets with a field gun from the Boer War and a war memorial as a central part of the intersection.
-The crossroads area is humorously referred to as the "Four Corners of Ross" with each corner having a label: 1.
-Temptation: the Man O Ross Hotel; 2.
-Recreation: Town Hall; 3.
-Salvation: Roman Catholic Church; 4.
-Damnation: Gaol (now a private residence).
+The crossroads area is humorously referred to as the "Four Corners of Ross" with each corner having a label, potentially leading your soul in one of four directions:

 Four years in construction and built of stone quarried locally by convicts and completed in 1836, it's unquestionably one of the most picturesque and unusual bridges in Australia.
 Its ornate carvings are the work of Englishman Daniel Herbert, who came to Van Diemen's Land a convicted highway robber.
 He died here a free man - he was buried in the local cemetery on a hill not far from the bridge - and he would have thanked Ross Bridge, for it was his work on its construction that gained him a pardon and his release from a chain gang.
 James Colbeck, another stonemason who worked alongside Herbert, also received a pardon for his work on the bridge.